VitoshaInc/Training-plan-lab-environment-setup/README.md

 ## Opening IntelliJ IDEA for Java Applications

-# All the repos are inside git folder of your specific username
+All the repos are inside the `git` folder of your specific username.

 1. **Open IntelliJ IDEA**:
    - Click on the Start menu, type `IntelliJ IDEA`, and open the application.

 2. **Open Your Java Project**:
    - In IntelliJ IDEA, click `File` > `Open`.
-   - Navigate to the directory where your Java project is located and select the project file or directory.
+   - Navigate to the directory (As directed by Vitosha Admin in email) where your Java project is located and select the project file or directory.

 3. **Run Your Application**:
    - Click the `Run` button in the top right corner or press `Shift + F10` to run your Java application.